 What is Central Georgia Technical College's ranking?

-Central Georgia Technical College ranks among the top 20% of community college in Georgia for: Least expensive tuition, Largest student body and Least debt for graduating students.
+Central Georgia Technical College ranks among the top 20% of community college in Georgia for: Least expensive tuition and Largest student body.

 Recent Articles